Sullivan Arena

-The George M. Sullivan Arena (commonly shortened to the "Sullivan Arena" and often referred to colloquially as "The Sully") is a 6,290 seat arena in Anchorage, Alaska, United States.
+George M. Sullivan Arena (commonly shortened to "Sullivan Arena" and often referred to colloquially as "The Sully") is a 6,290-seat arena in Anchorage, Alaska, United States.
 The arena is named after former Anchorage mayor George M. Sullivan.
-It is owned by the Municipality of Anchorage and operated by ASM Global, a nationwide property management company.
+It is owned by the Municipality of Anchorage and operated by O'Malley Ice & Sports, who operates the Ben Boeke Ice Rink.
 The Sullivan Arena sits in the southwest region of Fairview, a neighborhood in Anchorage.
 The arena opened in 1983 and sits just east of Mulcahy Stadium as part of the Chester Creek Sports Complex.
 Sullivan Arena hosted the 1989 World Junior Ice Hockey Championships along with the Harry J. McDonald Memorial Center in Eagle River.

 In ice hockey, it was the home of the professional Alaska Aces of the ECHL from 1995 to 2017 and the University of Alaska Anchorage Seawolves men's NCAA Division I team from 1983 to 2019.
 It hosted the Great Alaska Shootout basketball tournament, which relocated to the Alaska Airlines Center in 2014.
 From 2007 to 2010, it was home to the Alaska Wild of the Indoor Football League.
-In 2021, the junior Anchorage Wolverines of the North American Hockey League plans to use Sullivan Arena for home games starting in the 2021–22 season, assuming the arena reopens following its use as a homeless shelter during the COVID-19 pandemic.
+In 2021, the junior Anchorage Wolverines of the North American Hockey League planned to use Sullivan Arena for home games starting in the 2021–22 season, assuming the arena reopened following its use as a homeless shelter during the COVID-19 pandemic.

+The Sullivan Arena operated on and off as a homeless shelter since the pandemic began in 2020.
+In May 2023, the homeless shelter shut down, as Anchorage mayor Dave Bronson said it needed to return to hosting hockey games and concerts.
+When the homeless shelter at Sullivan shut down, homeless camps in Anchorage's parks and green areas exploded in size.
+Anchorage officials have no plans to provide another winter shelter.
+On July 9, 2024, the Wolverines confirmed that they would relocate from Ben Boeke Ice Arena to Sullivan Arena for the 2024-25 season.